Games played: Association football

 In association football, a game played is counted if a player is in the starting 11, or if a reserve player enters the game before full-time.

 Baseball

 In baseball, the statistic applies to players, who prior to a game, are included on a starting lineup card or are announced as an ex ante substitute, whether or not they play.
 For pitchers only, the statistic games pitched is used.

+The career leader in Major League Baseball (MLB) games played is Pete Rose, who appeared in a total of 3,562 regular-season games.

+The career leader in MLB games pitched is Jesse Orosco, who pitched in 1,252 regular-season games.

-A notable example of the application of the above rule is pitcher Larry Yount, who suffered an injury while throwing warmup pitches after being summoned as a reliever in a Major League Baseball (MLB) game on September 15, 1971.
+A notable example of the application of the ex ante rule is pitcher Larry Yount, who suffered an injury while throwing warmup pitches after being summoned as a reliever in a major-league game on September 15, 1971.
 He did not face a batter, but was credited with an appearance because he had been announced as a substitute.
 Yount never appeared in (or actually played in) any other MLB game.

 Basketball

-Robert Parish has the NBA record for most regular season games played, with 1,611.
-A. C. Green has the NBA record for most consecutive games played, with 1,192.
+In March 2026, LeBron James set a new National Basketball Association (NBA) record for most regular-season games played, with 1,612, surpassing the prior record holder, Robert Parish, who had played in 1,611 regular-season NBA games.
+A. C. Green holds the NBA record for most consecutive games played, with 1,192.